trngaje/trimui-smart-pro-toolchain/README.md

 ## Using with GitHub Actions

-Here's an example of how to integrate this image on a GitHub release action: [https://github.com/anibaldeboni/screech/blob/master/.github/workflows/release.yml](https://github.com/anibaldeboni/screech/blob/master/.github/workflows/release.yml)
+Here's an example of how to integrate this image on a GitHub release workflow: [https://github.com/anibaldeboni/screech/blob/master/.github/workflows/release.yml](https://github.com/anibaldeboni/screech/blob/master/.github/workflows/release.yml)